valispace/valifn-python/README.md

 ```

 7. That's it!
 You have now replaced ValiFN Python Image to match your needs on your deployment.
 No restart is needed.

-## Documentation

-See the [Wiki](https://github.com/valispace/valifn-python/wiki) for details on project setup and usage, as also technical details.

-## Changelog

-Detailed changes for each release are documented in the [release notes](https://github.com/valispace/valifn-python/releases).

 ## Copyright